qd-qd/sdk-tutorials/onboarding/chapter-2/5-section-5.md

 **State finality** is an additional concern.
 Finality describes whether and when committed blocks with transactions can no longer be reverted or revoked.
 It is important to differentiate between:

-* **Probabilistic finality:** implies at least the chance that changes can be made to the record, even if that chance is mathematically infinitesimal.
+* **Probabilistic finality:** this implies at least the chance that changes can be made to the record, even if that chance is mathematically infinitesimal.
-* **Absolute finality:** implies no possibility of change at all, as the name suggests.
+* **Absolute finality:** this implies no possibility of change at all, as the name suggests.

 </ExpansionPanel>

-Cosmos' application blockchains are built with the Cosmos SDK.
-The Cosmos SDK includes the prerequisites that make it possible for created blockchains to participate in inter-chain communications using the Inter-Blockchain Communication (IBC) Protocol.
+Cosmos' application blockchains are built with the Cosmos SDK, which allows easy chain creation and ensures certain standards.
+The Cosmos SDK includes the prerequisites that make it possible for blockchains to participate in inter-chain communications using the Inter-Blockchain Communication (IBC) Protocol.
 Chains built with the Cosmos SDK use the Tendermint consensus.
 Each of these topics is unfolded in more detail in the sections that follow.

 ## How Cosmos solves the scalability issue

 Scalability is a key challenge of blockchain technology.
 Cosmos allows applications to scale to millions of users.
 This degree of scalability is possible as Cosmos addresses **two types of scalability**:

 * **Horizontal scalability:** scaling by adding similar machines to the network.
 When *scaling out*, the network can accept more nodes to participate in the state replication, consensus observation, and any activity that queries the state.
-* **Vertical scalability:** scaling by improving the network's components to increase its computational power. *Scaling up*, the network can accept more transactions and any activity that modifies the state.
+* **Vertical scalability:** scaling by improving the network's components to increase its computational power.
+When *scaling up*, the network can accept more transactions and any activity that modifies the state.

 In a blockchain context, vertical scalability is typically achieved through the optimization of the consensus mechanism and applications running on the chain.
-On the consensus side, Cosmos achieves vertical scalability with the help of the Tendermint BFT.
-The Cosmos Hub currently conducts transactions in seven seconds.
-The only remaining bottleneck is then the application.
+On the consensus side, Cosmos achieves vertical scalability with the help of the Tendermint BFT, which currently finalizes new blocks every seven seconds.
+The only remaining bottleneck is then the application running on its chain.

 The consensus mechanism and application optimization of a blockchain can only take it so far.
 To overcome the limits of vertical scalability, the multi-chain architecture of Cosmos even allows for **one application to run in parallel** on different but coordinated chains, whether operated by the same validator set or not.
 This inter-chain, horizontal scalability theoretically allows for infinite vertical-like scalability, minus the coordination overhead.